 Why GameStop's Stock Is Trading Higher Today

-GameStop (NYSE: GME) shares are trading higher on above-average volume amid continued volatility in the name, stemming from increased popularity amongst traders.
+GameStop (NYSE: GME) shares are trading higher on above-average volume amid continued volatility in the name, stemming from increased popularity amongst traders, particularly the WallStreetBets community on Reddit.
 Trading was halted on a circuit breaker at least twice at the time of publication.

 Noted short seller Citron Research said earlier Friday that it would no longer comment on GameStop's stock.